 How to Make Plantain Fufu

 - Place a pot over medium heat and gently pour in the blended green plantains.
-Stir it with a wooden spoon to prevent it from sticking to the pot.

 When you finish cooking this mesmerizing fufu, you’ll find that it has transformed into a wholly new and irresistibly delicious dish!